matgoebl/nodemcu-wifimusicledclock/README.md

 - In case of an error
  - The LED changes to red and the update stops
  - Press RESET to restart the process, then MODE for 6 seconds, etc.
- - You need one successful upgrade cycle to proceed (the autostart.lua file has beed deleted initially to prevent half-finished upgrades)
+ - You need one successful upgrade cycle to proceed (the autostart.lua file will be deleted initially to prevent half-finished upgrades)